Pharmacology of bicalutamide

-The pharmacology of bicalutamide, a nonsteroidal antiandrogen (NSAA), has been well-characterized.
+The pharmacology of bicalutamide is the study of the pharmacodynamic and pharmacokinetic properties of the nonsteroidal antiandrogen (NSAA) bicalutamide.
 In terms of pharmacodynamics, bicalutamide acts as a selective antagonist of the androgen receptor (AR), the biological target of androgens like testosterone and dihydrotestosterone (DHT).
 It has no capacity to activate the AR.
 It does not decrease androgen levels and has no other important hormonal activity.
 The medication has progonadotropic effects due to its AR antagonist activity and can increase androgen, estrogen, and neurosteroid production and levels.
 This results in a variety of differences of bicalutamide monotherapy compared to surgical and medical castration, such as indirect estrogenic effects and associated benefits like preservation of sexual function and drawbacks like gynecomastia.
 Bicalutamide can paradoxically stimulate late-stage prostate cancer due to accumulated mutations in the cancer.
 When used as a monotherapy, bicalutamide can induce breast development in males due to its estrogenic effects.
 Unlike other kinds of antiandrogens, it may have less adverse effect on the testes and fertility.

 In terms of pharmacokinetics, bicalutamide is well-absorbed when taken by mouth.
 However, absorption diminishes at higher dosages.
 It reaches maximal constant levels after 4 to 12 weeks of therapy.
 Bicalutamide shows extensive plasma protein binding, mainly to albumin.
 It crosses the blood–brain barrier and exerts effects in the central nervous system.
 Bicalutamide is metabolized in the liver by hydroxylation and glucuronidation.
 The metabolites of bicalutamide are not known to be active.
 The medication has a very long biological half-life of 6 days with a single dose and 7 to 10 days with repeated administration.
 Bicalutamide and its metabolites are eliminated in urine, feces, and bile, mainly in the form of conjugates.
 The pharmacokinetics of bicalutamide are not influenced by food, age, body weight, renal impairment, or mild-to-moderate hepatic impairment, but ethnicity may influence its pharmacokinetics in some cases.

 Pharmacodynamics

 Antiandrogenic activity

 Bicalutamide acts as a highly selective competitive silent antagonist of the androgen receptor (AR) (IC_{50} = 159–243 nM), the major biological target of the androgen sex hormones testosterone and dihydrotestosterone (DHT).
 It has no capacity to activate the AR under normal physiological circumstances.
 In addition to competitive antagonism of the AR, bicalutamide has been found to accelerate the degradation of the AR, and this action may also be involved in its activity as an antiandrogen.
 The activity of bicalutamide lies in the (R)-isomer, which binds to the AR with an affinity that is about 30-fold higher than that of the (S)-isomer.
 Levels of the (R)-isomer also notably are 100-fold higher than those of the (S)-isomer at steady-state.
+In terms of relative binding affinity (RBA) for the AR, bicalutamide has shown 0.29 to 6.4%, hydroxyflutamide 0.20 to 1%, flutamide <0.0057%, nilutamide 0.9%, and cyproterone acetate 2.2 to 7.8% of that of metribolone (100%) or DHT (100%) in different studies.